acroz/acroz.github.io/_posts/2018-04-30-scalafmt-in-neovim.md

 categories: scala formatting vim neovim
 ---

-At [ASI Data Science][ASI], where I work as an engineer developing [SherlockML][SherlockML], our data science platform, we write most of our backend services in [Scala][Scala].
-To save on time spent discussing code style, we're trying out autoformatting of our code with [scalafmt][scalafmt], with a configuration that reasonably closely reflects our current style.
+At [Faculty], where I work as an engineer developing [our data science platform][Faculty platform], we write most of our backend services in [Scala].
+To save on time spent discussing code style, we're trying out autoformatting of our code with [scalafmt], with a configuration that reasonably closely reflects our current style.

-scalafmt is [relatively easy to set up in IntelliJ][scalafmt in IntelliJ], a popular IDE for Java and Scala, however I and many on our development team use [Neovim][Neovim] as our primary code editor.
+scalafmt is [relatively easy to set up in IntelliJ][scalafmt in IntelliJ], a popular IDE for Java and Scala, however I and many on our development team use [Neovim] as our primary code editor.
 This article details the steps we took to get Neovim to apply scalafmt to Scala source code automatically on save.

 These instructions are written for use on Mac OS – on other systems you’ll need to translate to use the appropriate package manager and init system.